xan105/node-request-zero/README.md

     Returns the JSON.parsed data.
 + `request.head(url string, [option] object)`<br/>
     Make a HEAD request to url.
 Returns response headers no matter the HTTP response code.<br/>
     NB: Doesn't follow redirection by design.
-So maxRedirection is useless here.<br/> If you need to follow the redirection you can use the headers['location'] from the response and make a new HEAD request.<br/>
+So maxRedirect is useless here.<br/> If you need to follow the redirection you can use the headers['location'] from the response and make a new HEAD request.<br/>
     Returns an object:
     ```js